andresgomezllavata/Java-API/JavaAPI Documentation.md

 # SUPERHERO API DOCUMENTATION

 This is an API REST aimed to maintain a superhero Data Base with CRUD methods.
+There is a Postman collection, in this same repo, that gathers all endpoints and can be easily imported to test the API.

 ## ENDPOINTS